BhoomikaP/Todo_management_Full_stack_application/README.md

 - **Read**: View your existing todos, sorted by priority or due date, to stay organized and on track.
 - **Update**: Edit and modify existing todos as your tasks evolve or priorities change.
 - **Delete**: Remove completed or outdated todos to keep your list clean and clutter-free.
-- **Responsive Design**: Enjoy a seamless experience across devices, thanks to the application's responsive design.

 ## Technologies Used